joao8991/pokemon-full-stack/README.md

 # Pokemon Full Stack

-### Important Note
+**Important Note**

-- Recommended v17.8.0 node version
+- Recommended Node.js version: v17.8.0

 ## Getting Started

-If you are starting the project on a new computer run you need to install the dependencies in both folders `server` and `frontend`.
-To do it run.
+If you are starting the project on a new computer, follow these steps to install the dependencies in both the `server` and `frontend` folders:

+1. Open your terminal and navigate to the project's root directory.
+2. Run the following command to install the dependencies:

 ```bash
 npm install
 ```

-Then, in both folders run:
+3. Once the dependencies are installed, run the following command in both the `server` and `frontend` folders:

 ```bash
 npm run dev
 ```

-Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.
+4. Open your browser and visit [http://localhost:5173](http://localhost:5173) to see the result.

+## Running Unit Tests
-## To run unit tests

-Move to the `server` or `frontend` folders and run:
+To run unit tests, navigate to the `server` or `frontend` folders in your terminal and execute the following command:

 ```bash
 npm run test
 ```

-## To run Cypress tests
+## Running Cypress Tests

-You will need to have the app running(both `server` and `frontend`)
+Before running Cypress tests, ensure that both the `server` and `frontend` are up and running.

+Once everything is set up, follow these steps:

+1. Move to the `frontend` folder in your terminal.
-When it's everything setup, move to the frontend folder and run to open the Cypress GUI:
+2. Run the following command to open the Cypress GUI:

 ```bash
 npm run cypress
 ```

-Now inside Cypress GUI choose the "E2E Testing" option and then "google chrome".
-Here you will find a list of tests, click the one you would like to run.
+3. Inside the Cypress GUI, choose the "E2E Testing" option and select "Google Chrome".
+You will find a list of tests; click on the one you would like to run.

-If you prefer to only see the result in the terminal run:
+If you prefer to view the test results in the terminal instead, run the following command:

 ```bash
 npm run cypress-no-gui